protocolbuffers/protobuf/README.md

 or you are using C++, it's recommended to build your own protoc binary from source.

-If you would like to build protoc binary from source, see the [C++ Installaton Instructions](src/README.md).
+If you would like to build protoc binary from source, see the [C++ Installation Instructions](src/README.md).

 Protobuf Runtime Installation